LightForm-group/matflow-user-documentation/README.md

 - It's possible to add a task to a completed workflow (not zipped) using `wk.add_task(...)`, but not using the CLI

+- Errors like `ERROR matflow.persistence: batch update exception!`, without any obvious cause are sometimes caused by updating matflow and leftover submissions info which can be cleared with `matflow manage clear-known-subs`.

+- `input_file_generators` is a convenience shortcut for a python script which generates an input file for a subsequent task.
+Not sure of all the  details but it's more compact, easier to reference, and has more interaction options.
+  The first parameter in the input generator (python) function definition must be "path", which is the file path to `input_file`, the file you want to create.
+  The `input_file` must point to the label of a file in `command_files`.
+  `from_inputs` defines which of the task schema inputs are required for each of the `input_file_generators`.

 ## about YAML